pivotal/docs-tap/convention-service/install-convention-service.md

 Before installing convention controller:

-- Complete all of the prerequisites to install Tanzu Application Platform.
+- Complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Installing part I: Prerequisites, EULA, and CLI](../install-general.md).
 - Install cert-manager on the cluster.
 See [Install Prerequisites](../install-components.md#install-prereqs).

 ## <a id='cs-install'></a>Install